Skip to main content

 )

-The id is the model name exactly as you'd pass it to the SDK.
-The provider string is a free-form label used by CubePi internals — keep it stable across your codebase but it doesn't have to match "anthropic" literally.
+The first argument is the model name exactly as you'd pass it to the SDK. provider_id is a free-form label used by CubePi internals — keep it stable across your codebase, and set it when you want tracing and error messages to show a specific source label.

 "minimal"1024